 Free baggage allowance on SpiceJet is as follows:

-Hand/ Cabin Baggage: Hand/ Cabin baggage of maximum 7 kg. + 3 kg.
-(Duty Free purchases; on ex-international flights only), having maximum overall dimensions of: 108 cms.
+Hand/ Cabin Baggage: Hand/ Cabin baggage of maximum 7 kg. (which would include Laptop and duty free shopping bags) having maximum overall dimensions of: 108 cms.
 (L+W+H) on Bombardier aircraft, and 115 cms.
-(L+W+H) on Boeing aircraft, in addition to a regular-sized shoulder laptop bag/ lady’s handbag, is allowed to be carried per passenger, free of cost.
+(L+W+H) on Boeing aircraft, is allowed to be carried per passenger, free of cost.
 Passengers with infants are allowed to carry an additional piece of hand baggage of maximum 7 kg., not exceeding the size dimensions, as mentioned hereinbefore.

 The free checked baggage allowance on SpiceJet international flights is as follows.